projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-If your cluster cannot take downtime, it's important to first upgrade Contour to v1.10.0 then upgrade your Envoy pods.
+If your cluster cannot take downtime, it's important to first upgrade Sesame to v1.10.0 then upgrade your Envoy pods.
 This is due to an Envoy xDS Resource API upgrade to `v3`.
 See the [xDS Migration Guide][26] for more information.